kyshnny/StateDesignPattern/README.md

 Logic:

-If the account is active
+If the account is active,
 You can either suspend it or close it.

-If the account is suspended
+If the account is suspended,
 You can either activate or close it.
 No deposits and withdrawals allowed.

-If the account is closed
+If the account is closed,
 You can neither suspend nor activate it.
 No deposits and withdrawals allowed.

 Composition of Account:

 attributes:

 accountNumber : String

 balance: Double

 accountState: AccountState

 Methods:

 Setter and getter methods

 deposit(Double depositAmount): void

 withdraw(Double withdrawAmount): void

 suspend(): void

 activate(): void

 close() : void

 toString() // displays account number and balance

 Note: No if-else, switch will be used